morganfitzgerald/OOP/README.md

 # ECG_tool_validation

-This repository provides a robust pipeline for processing and analyzing ECG (Electrocardiogram) signals.
-The tool is designed to automate key stages of ECG analysis, making it easier to extract meaningful features and calculate heart rate variability (HRV) metrics.
-This pipeline is particularly useful for researchers and practitioners who need a streamlined approach to process ECG data efficiently.
+This repository provides a pipeline for processing and analyzing electrocardiogram waveform shapes.
+The tool is the first to capture several ECG wavform shape features on a beat-to-beat basis.

 ## Key Features